What Are Brown-banded Cockroaches?

 As the roaches hide in unexpected and hard-to-reach places throughout the home, surface sprays, over-the-counter treatments, or basic cleaning will rarely reach the secluded spots where these pests settle.
 Effective control must start with locating the source of the infestation and the paths they use to move from one hiding place to another.
 A targeted approach is needed to disrupt their patterns and prevent the colony from spreading further.

-Effective Brown-Banded Cockroach Control Methods
+Effective Brown-banded Cockroach Control Methods

 Even with strong prevention steps, brown-banded cockroach infestations can still happen and when they do, targeted professional control is key.
 To eliminate brown-banded cockroaches, you need a professional plan that matches the specific behavior of Supella longipalpa.
 Baits can be used in areas where activity is suspected, especially inside wall voids and furniture.
 Insect growth regulators are also helpful in disrupting the lifecycle, preventing eggs from developing into adults.